kkleidal/advent-of-code-2019/day13/README.md

-I reverse engineered the solution for problem2.
+I reverse engineered the solution for part 2.

-Things I tried before getting it working:
+## Things I tried before getting it working

 1. Whenever I "lost" I put the ball back in the top of the board and continued executing.
 This ended up messing up the score.
 2. I started trying to make an RL agent to play the game using deep-Q learning, but abandoned that pretty quickly when I thought up the solution that worked.

-The solution that worked: I wrote a basic disassembler for intcode to make it easier for me to read the intcode and identify where I needed to make my changes.
+## The solution that worked

+I wrote a basic disassembler for intcode to make it easier for me to read the intcode and identify where I needed to make my changes.

 Using the disassembler (see [disassembly.txt](./disassembly.txt)), I realized that the initial